DoviniJ/GxEprsDummy/README.md

 ```
 plink_path <- "<plink_path>/plink2"
 ```
 ###### Step 3.1.2 It is always recommended to check how the files look like before using them in functions, for better understanding.
-You may directly use the data files embedded in the package.
+You may directly use the data files embedded in the package as a trial.
 Note that, for convenience, we have used identical names for the embedded data object, and for the corresponding function argument.
-Refere to input file format section for more details.
 You can check the top proportion of each data file using the following code:
 ```
 head(Bphe_discovery) #phenotype file of the discovery sample when the outcome is binary
 head(Bcov_discovery) #covariate file of the discovery sample when the outcome is binary